Apr-23-LC-LiftOff-STL/Liftoff-Team-Christine/README.md

 `TestTaskTwo` has over 25 tests and covers all of Part 2.
 If this class of tests fails, students need to carefully explore the test results for where an error occured.

 This test class verifies the following:
-   * `AbstractEntity` - Does it exisit?
+   * `models.org.launchcode.qleanquotes.persistent.AbstractEntity` - Does it exisit?
 How does it handle names and IDs?
-   * Model Tests such as `Employer` and `Skill` - Do they contain the correct fields, correct accessors, correct validation annotations, constructors, and persistence.
+   * Model Tests such as `models.org.launchcode.qleanquotes.persistent.Employer` and `models.org.launchcode.qleanquotes.persistent.Skill` - Do they contain the correct fields, correct accessors, correct validation annotations, constructors, and persistence.
-   * The Data Layer - Do `EmployerRepository` and `SkillRepository` exisit?
+   * The Data Layer - Do `data.models.org.launchcode.qleanquotes.persistent.EmployerRepository` and `data.models.org.launchcode.qleanquotes.persistent.SkillRepository` exisit?
 Do theese repos implement CrudRepository?
    * Controller Tests - Do EmployerController.index and SkillController.index route properly?
 Does it properly handle data inputs, routing, `findAll()` and `findById()` methods, and storing data?
    * SQL Tests - Can it select based on name?

 `TestTaskThree` verifies the following:
-* `Employer.jobs` has been properly defined and annotated
+* `models.org.launchcode.qleanquotes.persistent.Employer.jobs` has been properly defined and annotated
-* `AbstractEntity` has been properly extended
+* `models.org.launchcode.qleanquotes.persistent.AbstractEntity` has been properly extended
-* Many-to-one pattern created between `Job.employer` and `Employer`
+* Many-to-one pattern created between `models.org.launchcode.qleanquotes.persistent.Job.employer` and `models.org.launchcode.qleanquotes.persistent.Employer`
-* `HomeController` has an autowired `EmployerRepository` is able to call `employerRepository.findALL()`.
+* `HomeController` has an autowired `data.models.org.launchcode.qleanquotes.persistent.EmployerRepository` is able to call `employerRepository.findALL()`.
 * SQL test to drop a table

 `TestTaskFour` verifies the following:
-* `Skill.jobs` exists as a type List and has a many-to-many relationship
+* `models.org.launchcode.qleanquotes.persistent.Skill.jobs` exists as a type List and has a many-to-many relationship
-* `Job.skills` has been refactored to a `List<Skills>`
+* `models.org.launchcode.qleanquotes.persistent.Job.skills` has been refactored to a `List<Skills>`
 * `Skills` has been properly refactored with correct accessors
-* `HomeController` has a `SkillRepository`, and can handle a form
+* `HomeController` has a `data.models.org.launchcode.qleanquotes.persistent.SkillRepository`, and can handle a form
 * `ListController` has autowired repos, can set field data
 * A SQL test that creates a join.